entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 231. Median hypophysial vein foramen: absent (0); present (1).
 > Gardiner and Miles (1990), Character 22.7; Carr (1991), Character 73; Carr and Hlavin (2010), Character 73; Rücklin *et al*.
 (2015), Character 73; Zhu Y *et al*.
 (2016), Character 73; Jobbins *et al*.
 (2022, 2024), Character 73; Xue *et al*.
 (2025), Character 137.

+>  - Gardiner and Miles, 1994: "Primitively the arthrodiran parasphenoid consisted of a short dermal tooth plate perforated by the paired opening for the buccohypophysial foramen (*Kujdanowiasps*, *Dicksonosteus*, *Pholidosteus*).
+In *Buchanosteus* and the cladistically less derived Gogo arthrodires the parasphenoid has a well-developed ventral groove and a rostrocaudal canal which reaches from the hind margin to the hypophysial fossa.
+In the more derived forms such as *Bullerichthys* (Dennis & Miles, 1980: fig. 9A), *Dunkleosteus*, *Heintzichthys* (Stensio, 1963: figs 114B, D) this canal is missing.
+It is also missing in *Eastmanosteus calliaspis* Dennis-Bryan.

 232. Parasphenoid ventromedian crest: absent (0); present (1).
 > Gardiner and Miles (1990), Character 22.27; Carr (1991), Character 74; Carr and Hlavin (2010), Character 74; Rücklin *et al*.
 (2015), Character 74; Zhu Y *et al*.
 (2016), Character 74; Jobbins *et al*.
 (2022, 2024), Character 74; Xue *et al*.
 (2025), Character 138.